Paraparaumu: Airport

 Kapiti Coast Airport has a few scheduled commercial flights and is a popular recreational airfield, hosting the Kapiti Aero Club.
 Air Chathams will have daily flights between the airport and Auckland from 20 August 2018, and Sounds Air operate to Blenheim and Nelson.
 Now defunct, locally based Air2there used operate to Blenheim and Nelson also.
 Prior to the mid 2010s Air New Zealand used to have scheduled services to Kapiti Coast Airport with their ATR-42s and Q-400/ DHC-8s.
 This was then cancelled in the mid 2010s.

 Public transport

-Paraparaumu is located on the North Island Main Trunk Railway (NIMT), on the Kapiti Line of Wellington's commuter railway network operated by Transdev under the Metlink brand.
+Paraparaumu is located on the North Island Main Trunk Railway (NIMT), on the Kāpiti Line of Wellington's commuter railway network operated by Transdev under the Metlink brand.
 Electrified commuter services were extended to Waikanae on 20 February 2011.
 Korean built by Hyundai Rotem, FP/FT class electric multiple units operate the commuter trains.

-Beyond Waikanae, KiwiRail's Tranz Scenic operates a diesel-hauled long distance passenger service: the Capital Connection between Palmerston North and Wellington.
-The Northern Explorer between Auckland and Wellington stopped in Paraparaumu to onboard scheduled passenger until it was discontinued in December 2021.
+Beyond Waikanae, KiwiRail's Great Journeys New Zealand division operates two diesel-hauled long distance passenger services: the Capital Connection between Palmerston North and Wellington, and the Northern Explorer between Auckland and Wellington.

-There are also feeder and local commuter bus services.
+There are also feeder and local commuter bus service operated by Metlink.